zeeshanalipanhwar/Semantic-Segmentation-Keras/README.md

 # Project Structure

     .
-    ├── Colab Notebooks       # Interactive notebooks containing the steps followed for training, testing, and predictions ├── Configs               # Configuration files for respective models ├── Images                # Screenshots or images needed for better presentation of README.md file ├── Models                # Complete implementations of models of the project
+    ├── Colab Notebooks       # Interactive notebooks for training, testing, and predictions ├── Configs               # Configuration files for respective models ├── Images                # Screenshots or images needed for better presentation of README.md file ├── Models                # Complete implementations of models of the project